Unlock The Secret: Ser Vs Estar Breakout Room Answer Key Revealed!

 Day Activity Goal

 1‑5 Write 5 sentences each day, alternating ser/estar.
-Build raw production.
-On the flip side,
+On the flip side, Build raw production.
+That's why

 11‑15 Find a short news article; highlight every ser/estar.
 Rewrite the article swapping verbs (where possible) and observe meaning changes.
-Deepen analytical skills.
+So naturally, Deepen analytical skills.

 16‑20 Record a 1‑minute vlog describing your day; purposefully use both verbs.
 Play it back and count each usage.
 Auditory reinforcement.